o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-release.md

 ---
-description: ' Bundle assets and release your Amazon Lumberyard project. '
+description: ' Bundle assets and release your Open 3D Engine project. '
 title: Build and bundle assets for release in Lumberyard
 ---
 # Build and bundle assets for release in Lumberyard {#asset-bundler-tutorial-release}